 We foment the development of smart grids

-During 2017, the Iberdrola group's Distribution subsidiary organised its efforts in the R&D area to develop and expand smart grids and grid digitisation.
+During 2018, the Iberdrola group's Distribution subsidiary i-DE has continued organizing its efforts in the R&D area to develop and expand smart grids and grid digitisation.

 Main areas of the Iberdrola group's R&D activity.

 Thanks to smart grids, we can give us a heads-up on possible incidents and help to resolve them with greater speed and efficiency

 Through EDSO4SG, Iberdrola continues to participate in the INTENSYS4EU project in which the European Commission is supporting the search for a new R&D focus in the smart grid and energy storage fields to tackle the new integrated energy challenges, where the consumer is at the heart of the energy system.
 In Spain we have the LAYCA project, financed by CDTI, which seeks to develop a system to locate faults and categorise medium-voltage grid failures.